ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Path Controls

 With the mouse right-click, more options are enabled:

 ![Path controls](pathlookup/path_controls.png)

-After opening the details, we can select the destination link to proceed with packet analysis:
+After opening the details with `Explore`, we can select the destination link to proceed with packet analysis:

 ![Path detail](pathlookup/path_detail.png)

 ### Understand The Path Selection

-To understand the decision taken by a device, right-click the device and "show detail".
+To understand the decision taken by a device, right-click the device and click `Explore`.
 You will then be presented with the details.
 If you have more than one interface where the flow can come from, you will need to select the interface you want to look at.
 Similarly, if you have several interfaces that can be used to forward the traffic, you will